seanmfox/arcade/README.md

 # How to play

 The game is played using the arrow keys.
 Once the water has been reaced, the player is returned to the start in order to attempt another run.

-# Skills Incorporated

-The following skills were used in developing this project:
-* Object-Oriented JavaScript